Stockholm’s iconic architecture, part 6: Markets, squares, and transit hubs

 Sergel’s Square

-Sergel’s Square (Sergels torg) is a major public square in central Stockholm, Sweden, completed in 1967 and named after the 18th-century sculptor Johan Tobias Sergel.
-The square is a focal point of Stockholm’s urban landscape, with a distinctive modernist design that contrasts with the historic charm of the old town.
+Sergel’s Square (Sergels torg) is a central Stockholm landmark, completed in 1967 and named after sculptor Johan Tobias Sergel.
+Its modernist design contrasts with the old town’s historic character.

-Key landmarks surround Sergel’s Square: On the south side is Kulturhuset (The House of Culture), a dynamic cultural center hosting exhibitions, performances, and the Stockholm City Theatre.
+Key landmarks surround Sergel’s Square.
+On the south side stands Kulturhuset (The House of Culture), a hub for exhibitions, performances, and the Stockholm City Theatre.
 Beneath the square lies T-Centralen, Stockholm’s central metro hub, while the Sergelarkaden underground shopping center provides additional commercial spaces.

 Serving as Stockholm’s central gathering place, Sergel’s Square is a venue for public events, commemorations, celebrations, and demonstrations.
-Its bold design, part of Stockholm’s mid-20th-century urban renewal, has made it a recognizable and vital part of the city’s identity.
+Its bold design, created during Stockholm’s mid-20th-century renewal, has become a defining part of the city’s identity.

 Address: Sergels torg (Google maps)